TG9541/stm8ef-modbus/README.md

 ## Supported Boards

 ### C0135 4-Relay Board

-The [C0135 board][C0135] is the default target.
+The MODBUS I/O Node implementation for the low-cost [C0135 4-Relay RTU module][C0135] is the default target and it serves as a demonstrator, and in [GitHub Releases](https://github.com/TG9541/stm8ef-modbus/releases) you'll find the ready-to-use binary (look for `out/C0135/C135-forth.ihx` in `stm8ef-bin.zip`).

 [C0135]: https://github.com/TG9541/stm8ef/wiki/Board-C0135

 ![c0135-small](https://user-images.githubusercontent.com/5466977/52519844-fb3c6580-2c61-11e9-8f36-5a031338e6e5.png)

 You can simply transfer the ready-made binary to your board with a cheap "ST-LINK V2" dongle, or run `make` to flash the STM8 eForth C0135 code.
+After flashing you need to hold the board key `S2` (the one next to the power connector) while pressing the reset key `S1`.
+The LED next to `S1` flashing confirms that the Node-ID is now 1 and the baud rate 9600 baud.

-Using a diode and a cheap USB-TTL dongle you can [get a console][TWOWIRE] (this means the MODBUS node *is* a computer, a bit like the console of a VIC20 in the old days ;-) ).
+This project doesn't just provide a better MODBUS RTU firmware for the relay board but it also turns it into something more: using a diode and a cheap USB-TTL dongle you can [get a console][TWOWIRE] (this means the MODBUS node *is* a computer, a bit like the console of a VIC20 in the old days ;-) ).

 [TWOWIRE]: https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Programming-Tools#using-a-serial-interface-for-2-wire-communication